ChengTsungPao/LeetCode/1466_Reorder_Routes_to_Make_All_Paths_Lead_to_the_City_Zero/README.md

 * Runtime: 1794 ms, faster than 40.80% of Python3 online submissions for Reorder Routes to Make All Paths Lead to the City Zero.
 * Memory Usage: 43 MB, less than 75.36% of Python3 online submissions for Reorder Routes to Make All Paths Lead to the City Zero.
 > bfs

+code3.cpp:
+* Runtime: 760 ms, faster than 16.38% of C++ online submissions for Reorder Routes to Make All Paths Lead to the City Zero.
+* Memory Usage: 207.2 MB, less than 5.05% of C++ online submissions for Reorder Routes to Make All Paths Lead to the City Zero.
+> dfs